pamnovalli/dialetus-app-ios/README.md

 # Dialetus iOS - Swift Project

-This application is inspired by the [Dialetus WebPage](https://github.com/mvfsillva/dialetus), using [Dialetus-Service](https://github.com/mvfsillva/dialetus-service).
+This iOS application is inspired by the [Dialetus WebPage](https://github.com/mvfsillva/dialetus), using [Dialetus-Service](https://github.com/mvfsillva/dialetus-service), both created and developed by [@mvfsillva](https://github.com/mvfsillva) and the community.

 Choose a Brazillian region and the app will bring to you a list of idiomatic expressions from that particular region.